Flaxseed Oil For Cooking – Healthy Cooking Option? | Flaxseed Oil Benefits Explained In Detail

 The question of using flaxseed oil for cooking is often asked and there are a lot of confusing answers out there.
 I thought I would do an article that would help clear this up for many people.
 On almost every website and forum that I visited the answer was no. This is actually not true at all.

-In summary flaxseed oil is not a cooking oil but it is an oil that can be added to foods after they have been cooked.
-What is interesting though and important to know is that actual flaxseeds can be used in baking for recipes like breads and muffins.
-Please not though I am talking about the seeds here and NOT the oil.
+In summary, flaxseed oil is not a cooking oil but it is an oil that can be added to foods after they have been cooked.
+What is interesting though and important to know is that actual flaxseeds can be used in baking for recipes like bread and muffins.
+Please note though I am talking about the seeds here and NOT the oil.

 Flaxseed Oil Cooking Uses and Recipes

-If you like baking then use the seeds as these will add both great taste and you get the bonus of a good supply of the fatty acid Omega 3.
-The flaxseeds will give a light nutty taste and I have used in recipes such as Pizza, some breads and I have also made cookies using the seeds.
+If you like baking then use the seeds as these will add both great tastes and you get the bonus of a good supply of the fatty acid Omega 3.
+The flaxseeds will give a light nutty taste and I have used in recipes such as Pizza, some bread and I have also made cookies using the seeds.
 They taste great.

 Flaxseed Oil Cooking Recipes

 The main flaxseed oil benefits you can get through cooking is by adding this oil to things like a salad dressing.
 It depends on the definition of cooking and I think it is this that causes the confusion.
 Cooking for most people means some type of frying, grilling or baking.

 Flaxseed oil should not be used for cooking when heat needs to be applied.